earaujo88/udacity-udagram/docs/Pipeline_description.md

-Overview
+# Overview
-This document describes the steps avaiable on the circle ci config.
+This document describes our CI/CD process

+### Git Flow

+- Create a feature branch for your task
+- Once its completed push to the remote repositorie and create a pull request to merge with master branch
+- Once pull request is approved and your code is merged with the master branch a circleci pipeline will start

+### Checking pipeline
+- Open circleci web page
+- Open our oraganization
+- Click on projects
+- On prjects list click on the Pipelines for udacity-udagram project
+- Find the pipeline related with our commit and wait for completion

+### Pipeline description

+Find pipeline config at .circleci/config.yml

 All steps are using npm scripts avaiable on the package.json at the root folder.

-Orbs Used
+## Orbs Used
 - circleci/node@5.0.3: Node.js orb for installing Node.js and running npm commands.
 - circleci/aws-elastic-beanstalk@2.0.1: AWS Elastic Beanstalk orb for deploying applications to Elastic Beanstalk.
 - circleci/aws-cli@3.1.1: AWS CLI orb for interacting with AWS services.

-Jobs
+## Jobs
 Build Job
 The build job is responsible for building the application.